-From cooking classes and acting lessons to specialized fitness clubs and science programs, there are plenty of businesses out there targeted to kids.
-These companies not only give children and young adults something fun to do after school or when school's out for the summer, but also help them learn valuable skills, develop their creativity, improve their health and further their education in other ways — keeping parents everywhere happy, too.
+The good news is from cooking classes to science expeditions, there are plenty of businesses out there that cater to children of all interests.
+These companies not only give children and young adults something fun to do after school, but also help them learn valuable skills, develop their creativity, or improve their fitness.
+What’s better than having fun and growing at the same time?

-Here are seven successful businesses made just for kids.
+These eight successful businesses were made just for kids.

 Young Chefs Academy

 Young Chefs Academy (YCA) offers cooking classes to children so they can learn their way around the kitchen in a safe, creative environment.
 Along with giving lessons on how to make food, the company's kid-friendly cooking classes teach children everything from menu planning and table setting to etiquette and kitchen safety.
 YCA offers camp, field trip and birthday party services as well.
 The franchise has U.S. locations in California, Georgia, Louisiana, New York, New Jersey, Ohio, Texas and Virginia, as well as international locations in the Dominican Republic, India, Indonesia and more.